-Assignment of duties to a faculty member at the inception of and during his or her participation in the Program will be at the discretion of the division chair and dean and described in an addendum to the agreement, which may be modified as needed.
-The addendum must be signed by the division chair, dean and the faculty member prior to submitting the application for final approval by the Provost.
+Assignment of duties to a faculty member at the inception of and during their participation in the Program will be at the discretion of the division chair and dean and described in an addendum to the agreement, which may be modified as needed.
+The addendum must be signed by the division chair, dean and the faculty member prior to submitting the application for final approval by the provost.